nathan-weinberg/grocery-helper/README.md

 ### Backend
 To run the backend API for this project:

-`$ python3 GroceryHelper.py`
+`$ python3 api.py`

 By default the API will be accessable at `http://127.0.0.1:5000`

 ### Database
-Addtionally, a MongoDB instance must be running for the API to function correctly.
-You must also have a configuration file named "config.json" (based off "config.json.example") in the same directory as "GroceryHelper.py"
+A MongoDB instance must be running for the application to function correctly.
+You must also have a configuration file named "config.json" (based off "config.json.example") in the same directory as the file attemping to use it (either "api.py" or "cli.py").

 Quickstart for Local Use: